Biologist and WD&E mentor Benjamin Cole is featured in the latest Basics2Breakthrough video.

 Congratulations to Susannah Tringe, one of eight scientists and engineers who received the 2020 Ernest Orlando Lawrence Award, one of DOE’s highest honors!

 See applicant review guide for details.
-BLUFF Berkeley Lab Undergraduate Faculty Fellowship Student Benefits – Summer $600 per week (10 weeks) stipend ($6,000) $3,000 housing supplement (All interns receive housing supplements regardless of distance from the Lab) Travel supplement if your permanent address is at least 50 miles from the Lab Graduate Student Benefits – […]
+BLUFF Berkeley Lab Undergraduate Faculty Fellowship Student Benefits $650 per week (10 weeks) stipend ($6,500) $3,000 housing supplement Travel supplement if your permanent address is at least 50 miles from the Lab Total amount is $9,500 Graduate Student Benefits $3,000 housing supplement Travel supplement if your permanent address is […]